willfindlay/bpfbox-presentation/ccsw/notes.md

 - eBPF works by compiling code written in the C programming language into a special BPF bytecode with its own eBPF instruction set.
-From there, the user can select one of many BPF front-end frameworks to load the BPF program into the kernel via the BPF system call.
+From there, the user can select one of many BPF front-end frameworks to load the program into the kernel via the BPF system call.
 BPF frameworks are offered as libraries for many major programming languages, including Python, Go, C/C++, and Rust.